 Many American suffer from anxiety, panic attacks, or hyperventilation syndrome.
-If you are one of the unfortunate people to have experienced these state, know that you can be helped.
-If a medical doctor has ruled out any potential physical reasons for this extreme state of anxiety, we can work together to get rid of these for good.
-Anxiety attacks can be dealt with through the Buteyko Method of breathing, The Oxygen Advantage, and yoga breathing patterns.
+If you are one of the unfortunate people to have experienced this state, know that you can be helped.
+If a medical doctor has ruled out any potential physical reasons for this extreme state of anxiety, we can work together to get rid of these attacks for good.
+Anxiety attacks can be dealt with through the Buteyko Method of Breathing, The Oxygen Advantage, and yoga breathing patterns.
 James Nestor, author of Breath, states that research is leading to the conclusion that anxiety is caused more by a physical state than a mental state.
 Stress, of course, comes with the territory of living a full life.
-However, disabilitating anxiety can be controlled with breathing exercises.
+However, anxiety can be controlled with breathing exercises.
 Knowledge alone will not create the new habit of breathing.
 This is an area of behavior modification.
-In creating this new habit, I send clients 2 daily text messages as a reminder to nasal breath.
-Athletes are great candidates in creating new habits because they are the segment of the popultion that have learned that without practice most people are unable to attain their goals.
+In creating this new habit, I send clients daily text messages as a reminder to nasal breath.
+Athletes are great candidates in creating new habits because they are the segment of the population that has learned that without practice most people are unable to attain their goals.